-When it told me it’s not time yet, I listened and waited.
+When it told me it was not time yet, I listened and waited.

-When it told me it’s time to write and speak my truths, I wrote with passion.
+When it told me it was time to write and speak my truths, I wrote with passion.

 You decide what you’ll walk courageously towards and what you’ll walk away from.

-Follow your heart, want what YOU want, do the things YOU want to do.
+Follow your heart, want what YOU want, and do the things YOU want to do.